Gold Obverse Trial Strikes

 1 of Only 2 Known Sets

-This historical museum quality set of gold Coronation Die Trial Strikes was just authenticated and certified by PCGS and is one of only two known sets.
+This historical museum quality set of gold Coronation Die Trial Strikes was authenticated and certified by PCGS and is one of only two known sets.
 It is amazing that after 400 years, these gold Die Trials remained together, intact and preserved in gem mint state condition.
-They are 5 or 10 Ducat size in diameter.
+They are both 5 Ducat size in diameter, 39 mm and 37 mm.

-The Matthias II Obverse Trial Strike is the plate coin in Forschner, listed as #34.1 gold, with a diameter of 37 mm.
-The other Die Trial of his wife Anna, is also the plate coin in Forschner, listed as #34.3 gold, with a diameter of 36 mm.
+The Matthias II Obverse Trial Strike is listed and illustrated in Forschner as #34.1 gold, with a diameter of 39 mm and a weight of 2.49 grams.
+The other Die Trial of his wife Anna, is also listed and illustrated in Forschner as #34.3 gold, with a diameter of 37 mm and a weight of 2.31 grams.
 The Forschner numismatic reference book on medals is referenced by both PCGS and NGC for attribution and listing the Forschner # on the inserts.

 Matthias II of Austria (Feb 24, 1557- March 20, 1619) was crowned King of Hungary and Croatia in 1608.
 He was also King of Bohemia in 1611, as well as the Archduke of Austria.
 He was Head of the House of Hasburg.

 Matthias II reigned from June 13, 1612 to March 20, 1619 as the Holy Roman Emperor.
 These gold obverse die trials commemorate his Coronation, and likely were presented to Matthias for his approval prior to striking the Coronation medals.
+No known medals were struck with this design.
 It's unbelievable that after centuries of war, barbaric times and world instability, these even exist today!

 The Electors, located in Frankfurt am Main, Germany but part of the Roman Empire at that time, authorized and minted coins and medals to celebrate Coronations and the accession to the position of Holy Roman Emperor.
 Frankfurt am Main was a free City and only accountable to the Holy Roman Emperor.
 The Monarch who would receive the Coronation at the hands of the Pope was elected by the Electors.